 If your journey requires a CPAP machine, oxygen concentrator, glucose monitor, or any other assistive technology devices, Delta supports your needs throughout your journey.
 Here’s how to prepare:

-- Find out if the medical device you want to carry on board is approved by the FAA and good for use during the flight.
+- Always check if the FAA approves the medical device you plan to carry on board and is safe for use during the flight.

-- Ensure medications and devices are stored in your carry-on luggage instead of being checked.
+- Store medications and essential devices in your carry-on luggage rather than placing them in checked baggage.

-- When your device needs to be assembled, ensure you can handle the setup yourself or get someone to travel with a companion who can help.
+- If your device needs assembling, make sure you can set it up yourself or travel with a companion who can assist you.

 - To minimize the risk of a misunderstanding at the security department or during your flight, be sure to label each battery and all the parts of the device in a clear manner.